viniciusccarvalho/spring-bus-firehose/README.md

     password:
 ```

-After running you should be able to see the messages showing up on a queue in rabbit named `xdbus.firehose.0`
+After running you should be able to see the messages showing up on a queue in redis named `queue.firehose.0`

 ## Todo